salesforce-misc/hyper-ir-lsp/README.md

     * Hover provider for function-local variables; Show "SSA chain"
     * Report warnings on duplicate function names / variable names
     * Report warnings on unknown function names / variable names
-    * Report warnings when we extracting the basic blocks from a break instruction
+    * Report warnings when we failed to extract the basic blocks from a branching instruction
     * Tokenizer: only keep "string views"; don't copy out strings
     * Take care of error recovery / make it robust
     * Incremental sync